 For the next hour, I wandered the layers of the forest, taking my time so I was still in the forest at 10 am when the morning misting was scheduled.
 Try to time your visit with a mist- it’s so cool to watch the forest transform.

-Post gardens, I walked over to MBS (only ~10 minutes) to grab cold brew from Starbucks in the food court.
+Post gardens, keen to get on with my one day in Singapore, I walked over to MBS (only ~10 minutes) to grab cold brew from Starbucks in the food court.
 Also popped into Sephora for a post-flight hydration flight mask.
 Gotta take advantage of the upside to malls, right? 😉

 Next up, one more activity by MBS- the ArtScience Museum.
 I’d reserved a ticket ahead of time for the Future World exhibit, but needn’t have worried- it wasn’t busy when I visited.